codecrafting-io/AdvancedPathTracingCP2077/README.md

   - **ReSTIR DI + ReGIR GI**: Uses the Reservoir-based Grid Importance Sampling, for a world space light sampling on top of ReSTIR, but only for GI.
 Can look better but with some extra noise when using Ray Reconstruction.
   - **ReGIR DI/GI**: Uses ReGIR for both GI and DI.
 DI may loose specular detail on some surfaces.
   - **ReSTIR DI/GI**: Reservoir SpatioTemporal Importance samples for Global Illumination, is a screen space light sampling used to illuminate secondary surfaces.
 This is the vanilla mode
-  - **ReSTIR DI**: This is the older PT from update 2.0, used for DI only.
-Allows control of rays per pixel and bounces per ray
+  - **ReSTIR DI**: This is the older PT from update 2.0, used with DI and naive GI.
+Allows control of rays per pixel and bounces per ray (also for Photo Mode screenshots)
 - Path Tracing Quality:
   - **Vanilla**: Default game quality
   - **Performance**: Faster but noisier